rajaskyrider/42-Piscine/README.md

 # 42-Piscine
-Welcome to my GitHub repository for the codes I've worked on during the 42 piscine! 🚀
+Welcome to my GitHub repository for the codes I've worked on during the 42 piscine in Luxembourg! 🚀

 **About:**
 This repository contains my solutions, projects, and exercises completed during the 42 piscine.
 The 42 piscine is an intensive coding bootcamp that covers a wide range of programming concepts and projects.